 Acts in connection with care or treatment

-- Section 5 of the Act clarifies that where a person is providing care or treatment for someone who lacks capacity then the person can provide the care without incurring legal liability.
+- Section 5 of the Mental Capacity Act clarifies that where a person is providing care or treatment for someone who lacks capacity then the person can provide the care without incurring legal liability.
 The key will be proper assessment of capacity and best interests.

 - This covers actions that would otherwise result in a civil wrong or crime if someone has to interfere with the person's body or property in the ordinary course of caring.
 For example, by giving an injection or by using the person's money to buy items for them.